xMartin/php-introduction/02_basic_syntax_example.md

 <?php
 ```

 Every PHP file has to start with this line.
 Just put it right at the top every time.
+There may be no other characters before the PHP tag, not even whitespace.

 ## Function definitions